phyraPH/ShellStream/README.md

 # ShellStream

-Just a small utility program that can download and execute shellcode from a remote server on a continuous basis.
-It uses WinHTTP to communicate with the remote server and retrieve the shellcode, and then XOR encryption to obfuscate the data.
+Windows-based application downloads a binary file from a server using WinHTTP and executes it by copying it to memory and invoking it with a function pointer.
 This should only be intended for ethical purposes.

  - Download and execute shellcode
- - Retrieve shellcode using WinHTTP
+ - Retrieve shellcode using HTTP
- - Use XOR encryption to obfuscate data
- - Continuous execution of shellcode
  - Minimal obfuscation

 __I don't condone using this tool for any kind of malicious activity__